 Verifying in Node.js

-This guide demonstrates how to verify HTTP message signatures in Node.js using the native crypto library.
+This guide demonstrates verifying HTTP message signatures in Node.js using the native crypto library.

 Verifier